Post-Completion OPT

 Short-term multiple employers (performing artists)

 You may work for multiple short-term employers (gigs).
-You should maintain a list of all gigs, the dates and duration.
+You should maintain a list of all gigs, dates, and duration.

 Work for hire